 Glassdoor

 Glassdoor offers information about companies, open roles, and other vital features like employee reviews.
-With a bit of research, you can find entry-level coding jobs on this website and informative reviews from employees to guide your decisions.
+With a bit of research, you can find entry-level coding jobs that don’t require a degree on this website and informative reviews from employees to guide your decisions.

 ZipRecruiter

 ZipRecruiter lists salaries, job opportunities, and even resume templates for prospective candidates.
-You can register on the site and add your resume to reduce the job application process.
-However, note that the site lists jobs located within the United States.
+You can register on the site and add your resume to simplify the job application process.
+However, you should note that the site only lists jobs located within the United States.

 Consider a Coding Degree Later in Your Career

-You do not need to forgo a degree entirely.
+Just because you can get a programming job without a degree does not mean that you need to forgo a degree entirely.
 It’s possible to get a coding degree later in your career.
-This way, you will have more resources to cover your education, and the process will be more straightforward.
+This way, you will have more financial resources to cover the cost of education, and the process will be more straightforward.
 If college seems like a heavy commitment now, consider applying in a few years.

 You can get an online degree in computer science or software engineering.
 The process is easier than ever and more affordable as well.
 You no longer need to be physically present on campus to get your degree.
 A coding bootcamp is also a great way to learn to code as a career changer.